chrisgrieser/pdf-annotation-extractor-alfred/README.md

 5. Required Configuration
 	- using the `aconf` command, select `Set BibTeX Library`, and then search/select your `.bib` file
+	- using `aconf`, set an output style (Obsidian, Drafts, or Markdown File).
+Note that Obsidian as output format requires that you also set a destination folder.
 	- set the Hotkey by double-clicking this field:
 	<img width=18% alt="Set Hotkey" src="https://user-images.githubusercontent.com/73286100/132960488-a60eff61-16a9-42cf-801f-c42612fbfb5e.png">

 ## How to Use

 ### Basics
-- Use the hotkey to trigger the Annotation Extraction of the frontmost document of Preview or PDF Expert.
+- Use the hotkey to trigger the Annotation Extraction of the frontmost document of PDF Expert.
 In case Finder is the frontmost app, the currently selected PDF file will be used.
 - Alternatively, you can use the Alfred keyword `anno` to select a PDF from which to extract the annotations.
 (Uses your [Alfred default search scope](https://www.alfredapp.com/help/features/default-results/#search-scope).)

 ### Annotation Types extracted